 The difference between JPEG and SVG files is in their handling of image data.
 JPEG (Joint Photographic Experts Group) uses lossy compression to reduce the file size of digital images.
 In contrast, SVG (Scalable Vector Graphics) uses vector graphics to store image data.
 JPEG images will lose quality when compressed, while SVG images will remain sharp and clear at any size.
 Regarding file size, SVG images are generally smaller than JPEGs for simple graphics.
 Still, the size can increase rapidly for complex graphics.

-Additionally, SVG images are easily editable, while JPEG images are not.
-In conclusion, it's best to use JPEG for photographs and JPEG for simple graphics.
-In contrast, SVG should be used for complex graphics that require scalability and editability.
+Additionally, SVG image formats are easily editable, while JPEG images are not.
+In conclusion, it’s best to use JPEG for photographs and PNG for simple graphics.
+In contrast, SVG should be used for complex graphics that require scalability, transparency, and editability.

 JPEG (Joint Photographic Experts Group) is a commonly used image format for compressing and storing digital images.
 It uses a lossy compression algorithm to reduce the file size of digital photographs and images.
+Like PNG, JPEG is often used for static images due to its ability to handle detailed graphics and images with transparency.
 This makes them ideal for storing and sharing large image files.
 JPEG compression removes specific data from the picture, which can significantly result in some loss of quality when the image compression happens multiple times.
-Despite its limitations, JPEG remains a popular photo format due to its compatibility with most digital devices and its ability to produce small file sizes.
+Despite its limitations, JPEG remains a popular photo format due to its compatibility with most digital cameras and devices and its ability to produce small file sizes.
 Learn more about JPEG.

 SVG (Scalable Vector Graphics) is a file format for creating and displaying vector graphics on the web.
 It uses mathematical equations and geometric primitives to describe images, allowing for sharp and clear rendering at any size.
-Unlike JPEG and other raster image formats, SVG images do not pixelate or become blurry when resized.
+Unlike JPEG and other raster image formats, SVG images are not pixelated and can be scaled to any size without losing quality or becoming blurry when resized.
 It makes SVG ideal for logos, icons, and other graphics that need to be scalable and maintain clarity.

 Additionally, SVG images can be edited and animated with CSS and JavaScript.
 This makes them a popular choice for web developers.
 As a result of its capabilities, SVG is becoming popular as a versatile and lightweight alternative to raster images for web and print applications.
 Learn more about SVG.